-In the current study, the predominant post-operative uropathogen was Escherichia coli ( 34%), followed by Pseudomonas aeruginosa (27%) and Staphylococcus coagulase negative (16.7%) while other bacterial cause were less frequent (Table 4).
-The current results are different from other published nosocomial investigation studies conducted in Europe and North America consistently support E. coli, Klebsiella spp., and Enterococci spp. as the predominant bacterial pathogens causing CAUTI .
-Also the current study results are different from findings by Rebmann and Greene study ; and Gaynes and Edwards reviews in which Klebsiella spp. were the most commonly identified bacteria (8/16, 50%), followed by Enterococci (7/16, 44%).
-Although E. coli is known to be the most predominant etiology for UTI , it was isolated from 34% of the positive bacterial culture patients enrolled in this study.
-This finding might suggest dissimilarity in bacterial population consistent with different locality and suggests a role of the environment in determining the bacterial population

-All bacterial post-operative uro-pathogens were found to be resistant to most of the tested antimicrobials (Tables 5,6).
-These results are consistent with previous studies that demonstrated that organisms recovered from hospitalized patients are often resistant to multiple antibiotics 36-38.
-The high rate of MDR among nosocomial pathogens reflects the extensive use of antimicrobials in the hospital in addition to the huge ability of the organism to acquire resistance genes .
+In the current study, the predominant post-operative uropathogen was E. coli (34%), followed by P. aeruginosa (27%) and Staphylococcus coagulase negative (16.7%) while other bacterial cause were less frequent (Table 4).
+Current results are differ from other nosocomial investigation studies published in Europe and North America that support E. coli, Klebsiella spp., and Enterococci spp. as the prevalent bacterial pathogens cause CAUTI^{32,33}.
+Also the current study results are different from findings by Rebmann and Greene study; and Gaynes and Edwards reviews in which Klebsiella spp. were the most commonly identified bacteria (8/16, 50%), followed by Enterococci (7/16, 44%).
+Although E. coli is known to be the most predominant etiology for $UTI^{24,34}$, it was isolated from 34% of positive bacterial culture patients enrolled in this study.
+This finding might suggest dissimilarity in bacterial population consistent with different locality and suggests a role of the environment in determining the bacterial population in each hospital35.
+All bacterial post-operative uropathogens were found to be resistant to most of the tested antimicrobials (Table 5 and Table 6).
+These results are consistent with previous studies that demonstrated that organisms recovered from hospitalized patients are often resistant to multiple antibiotics36-38.
+The high rate of MDR among nosocomial pathogens reflects the extensive use of antimicrobials in the hospital in addition to the huge ability of the organism to acquire resistance genes^{39,40}.
 Amikacin and imipenem were the most active drugs against Gram negative bacteria (98% sensitivity).
 Rifampicin and vancomycin were the most active drugs against Gram positive bacteria (100% and 99% sensitivity, respectively).
-The current findings are similar to that reported by Daef et~al.~(2009) study and Daef et~al.~(2012) in which Gram negative bacteria Klebsiella spp. were highly sensitive to amikacin and imipenem (100% sensitive in 2008, 94.4% in 2010,87.5% in 2013) $^{41,42}$ .
-On the other hand, other antibiotics were found to have high and moderate resistance to all bacterial post-operative uro-pathogens, and this constant increase in antibiotic resistance over time is frightening and creates a risk for patients with it being the only antimicrobial option to isolate MDR.
+The current findings are similar to that reported by Daef et al., study and Daef et al., in which Gram negative bacteria Klebsiella spp. were highly sensitive to amikacin and imipenem (100% sensitive in 2008, 94.4% in 2010,87.5% in 2013)^{41,42}.
+On the other hand, other antibiotics were found to have high and moderate resistance to all bacterial postoperative uro-pathogens, and this constant increase in antibiotic resistance over time is frightening and creates a risk for patients with it being the only antimicrobial option to isolate MDR.